bvrbanic147/demo/README.md

         - object - properties of a previous element
             - if ":tag:" property is defined, creates an element with this tag type (doesn't use the previous tag, previous becomes this element)
             - ":children" tag is defined (and it is an array) => "inline" children definition
-            - event handlers are attached with "on:xxx" rule (note ":") so the function is not resolved
+            - event handlers are attached with ":onxxx" rule (note ":on") so the function is not resolved
             - attributes can be used like "attr:style": "display: none; color: white"
             - ":before" callback is called when encountered in prop list
             - ":after" callback is called after all props are applied